Maddy Rosenberg

-Curatorial career
+Curatorial Career

+Rosenberg maintains an active international curatorial as well as exhibition career.
+In 2009, she founded CENTRAL BOOKING, a multi-disciplinary curatorial project focusing on artist’s books and exhibitions on art & science.
+Originally in DUMBO, Brooklyn, it moved to Manhattan’s Lower East Side in 2013, where the expanded size and programming allowed for more ongoing collaborative partnerships.
+Since 2018, CENTRAL BOOKING maintains an office and viewing space in Brooklyn, as the center of simultaneous projects and has expanded its online presence.

-Rosenberg has an active exhibition and freelance curatorial career and is the founder and director of CENTRAL BOOKING in DUMBO.
-Since in 2009, CENTRAL BOOKING focuses on artist’s books and the overlap of art and science, particularly in regards to environmental and social justice issues, through non-traditional galleries and exhibition programs.
-Over 50 artist members are highlighted on their website and online store, as well as maintaining a private `library` space in Brooklyn, by appointment, where they house close to 1000 artist’s books by more than 100 international book artists.
-The CENTRAL BOOKING exhibition project Plant Cure and Plant Cure-Brooklyn featured the work of Artists in Residence at the New York Academy of Medicine and Brooklyn Botanic Garden, along with other artists working with the theme of medicinal plants.
-They received funding with grants from Creative Engagement /Lower Manhattan Cultural Council and the Brooklyn Arts Fund /Brooklyn Arts Council programs from the NYC Department of Cultural Affairs.
+The CENTRAL BOOKING project Plant Cure and Plant Cure-Brooklyn featured the work of Artists in Residence at the New York Academy of Medicine and Brooklyn Botanic Garden, along with exhibitions including other artists working with the theme of medicinal plants.
+They received grants from Creative Engagement /Lower Manhattan Cultural Council and the Brooklyn Arts Fund /Brooklyn Arts Council programs from the NYC Department of Cultural Affairs.

+Redux, in 2015, was the fourth exhibition Rosenberg curated at The Center for Book Arts in New York.
+Additionally, Rosenberg’s international printmaking multi-venue curatorial project, New York/Paris DIALOGUE Paris/New York received a National Endowment for the Arts grant.